berlin-ab/github-tracker-cli/README.md

                         /github-tracker-cli'
 ```

+#### `github-issues`:

+Show all github issues for a repository.

+    `--github-repo [github repo]` (required) specify which github repository's issues you want to view
+    `--exclude-organizations [organization 1] [organization 2]` lets you filter Issues created by people that are not in a specified organization, for example people external to your company.

 ### Example

 Shows all Github issues matching a Github label that do not have a corresponding Pivotal Tracker story output in Pivotal Tracker CSV format.